-In the Chinese kitchen, the fire has the same status as the knife skill.
+In the Chinese kitchen, fire has the same status as knife skills.
 An experienced chef knows the nature of the ingredients and then uses the corresponding fire to bring the taste and appearance of the dishes to the standard.

 The use of firepower during cooking should be determined according to the nature of the raw materials, but it is not absolute.
 Some dishes use two or more fires depending on cooking requirements.

 The following factors are worth noting in applying and mastering the fire.

 1. The relationship between fire and ingredients

 Soft, tender, and fragile ingredients are often used in a big fire, and hard, tough ingredients are often cooked with a small fire for a long time.
 However, if the texture and characteristics of the ingredients are changed through preliminary processing before cooking, the use of fire should also be changed.
 If the raw materials have been shredded, oiled, parboiled, etc., the cooking time can be shortened.

 The amount of ingredients is also related to the size of the fire.
 The smaller number, the lower the firepower and the shorter the time.
 The shape of the ingredient is also directly related to the use of fire.

 Generally speaking, the ingredients with a large overall shape are in cooking, and because of the small heating area, it takes a long time to mature, so the firepower should not be too prosperous.